Ludwig Heinrich Jungnickel

 The following artworks are for sale

-Jungnickel Ludwig Heinrich Two Dalmatian Donkeys around 1940
+Jungnickel Ludwig Heinrich Two Dalmatian dwarf donkeys around 1935

 Jungnickel Ludwig Heinrich Three cats